What's data integration and how is it leveraged?

 Why is data integration important?

 Successful restaurateurs need to have extensive KPIs and they must be able to quantify everything.
 Data scrutiny and analysis is an ongoing process.
-Restaurant CEO's need to have their restaurant information distributed and analyzed by different personnel that will empower their businesses to increase revenue and improve customer service.
+Restaurant CEO's need to have their restaurant information distributed and analyzed by different personnel that will empower their businesses to increase revenue and profit, and improve customer service.
 However, operators can be misled by information received solely from their POS systems (sales, reservations) or BOH systems (inventory, food costing, labor scheduling).
 They need to be able to get a look at the bigger picture.

-For example, we may be pleased if we see increased sales when we look at monthly or quarterly numbers but upon a closer look, we may discover that they are the result of a particular promo that was offered at substantial discounts.
-We dig deeper, drill down, and begin to understand that although sales volumes may have seemed high, actual profits may be low or nonexistent.
+For example, we may be pleased if we see increased sales when we look at monthly or quarterly numbers but upon a closer look, we may discover that they are the result of a specific promotion that was offered at substantial discounts.
+We dig deeper, drill down, and begin to understand that although sales volumes may have seemed high, actual profits may be lower or nonexistent.
 We would not be able to tap into this level of granularity if we only relied on information solely received from a POS or a BOH system.
 The results would be inconclusive and therefore data integration has to include all sources.

 How competition is creating new business tactics